colinkeenan/silentcast/README.md

 ### Dialogues: Set 3 2 1 Record Stop Convert
 #### Set Area to be recorded and Frames per second
 ![Set Area](http://i.imgur.com/9EW41mC.png)

+- Fullscreen
+    - Records the entire screen.
+Dialogue <span style="color:green;">1</span> will be next because dialogues <span style="color:green;">3</span> and <span style="color:green;">2</span> aren't needed.
+- Transparent Window Interior
+    - Records the area defined by a transparent window.
+The next dialogue will be <span style="color:green;">3</span> and it will popup along with a transparent window which you can use to outline the area of the screen you want to record.
+The transparent window will automatically close before recording begins.
+- Interior of a Window
+    - Records the interior of the "next active window" which is the window that will become active after closing dialogue <span style="color:green;">2</span>.
+The interior may include a menu bar or other UI elements, but does not include the title-bar or borders.
+- Entirety of a Window
+    - Records the "next active window" which is the window that will become active after closing dialogue <span style="color:green;">2</span>.
+The entire window will be recorded, including the title-bar and borders.

 ![Set Rate](http://i.imgur.com/GhbZ1PC.png)

 #### 3 Auto Resize
 ![3](http://i.imgur.com/cYcUwF4.png)
 ![3_trans](http://i.imgur.com/o05GZGx.png)